-Expenditures fall into one of the following categories: underground contractor costs; purchases from internal stores; and material and labour costs logged through an internal work tracking system10.
+Expenditures fall into one of the following categories: underground contractor costs; purchases from internal stores; and material and labour costs logged through an internal work tracking system11.

-Underground contract expenditures were \$810,138 in 2021, down from \$1,257,3440 in 2020.
+Underground contract expenditures were \$1,065,478 in 2022, up from \$810,138 in 2021.

-Figure 13 illustrates the total material and labour costs for 2021, Figure 14 subdivides these expenditures into various expense categories, and Figure 15 subdivides these expenses into the broader work order categories to which expenses are assigned.
+The total material and labour costs for 2022 was \$5,847,821.
+Figure 15 subdivides these expenditures into various expense categories, and Figure 16 subdivides these expenses into the broader work order categories to which expenses are assigned.

-10 The "Traffic Signals Operations Database" replaced a legacy system called MMS, and enables much more detailed tracking of work orders, time, and materials associated with Traffic Signals Operations.
+11 The "Traffic Signals Operations Database" was created by the Branch as a temporary replacement to a legacy system, and enables much more detailed tracking of work orders, time, and materials associated with Traffic Signals Operations.
+The Branch is planning to move fully to the internal Public Works timekeeping and material's management software managed by Public Works IT in 2023.

-Figure 14: Value of expenses, by expense type (2021)
+Figure 15: Value of expenses, by expense type (2022)

-Figure 15: Value of expenses, by work order type (2021)
+Figure 16: Value of expenses, by work order type (2022)